mouneeshwarip/Curry-Tales/README.md

 ### Lighthouse
 Google Lighthouse in Chrome Developer Tools was used to test the application within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.

 The test results have been mostly positive, besides the performance score (between x and y), as well as accessibility.
 The latter one has especially on the desktop version (all pages) and the shopping bag and product detail page issues, since there are labels missing for most buttons.
 I decided that this is not an issue for now since the products are not meant for the visually impaired.
-In the future features, I do want to implement these as well so that the page is also accessable for the visually impaired, so that they are also able to shop for books as e.g. gifts.
+In the future features, I do want to implement these as well so that the page is also accessable for the visually impaired, so that they are also able to shop for grocery products like sweets as gifts.

 I have tested every page from Curry Tales with lighthouse, every picture can be found in this [folder](documentation/lighthouse_images) <!-- insert the right folder here-->